 Who or what inspired you to pursue your current career path?
 The Apollo 11 mission to the moon inspired a nation.
 As a kid growing up in rural Ohio, that mission to the moon inspired me too.
 I went on to study engineering largely because of it.
 If you could give your college-age self any advice, what would it be?
 My high school math teacher, Mr. Shoemaker, gave me some great advice: "Do something that you are excited to do every day."

 For More Information Vanderbilt University School of Engineering PMB 351826 2301 Vanderbilt Place Nashville, Tennessee 37235-1826 (615) 322-2762 Web: engineering.vanderbilt.edu Office of Undergraduate Admissions Vanderbilt University 2305 West End Avenue Nashville, Tennessee 37203-1727 (615) 322-2561 or (800) 288-0432 Email: admissions@vanderbilt.edu Web: admissions.vanderbilt.edu Office of Student Financial Aid and Scholarships Vanderbilt University 2309 West End Avenue Nashville, Tennessee 37203-1725 (615) 322-3591 or (800) 288-0204 Email: finaid@vanderbilt.edu Web: vanderbilt.edu/financialaid Accreditation All programs leading to the bachelor of engineering degree at Vanderbilt are accredited by the Engineering Accreditation Commission of ABET, abet.org.
 The bachelor of science degree in computer science is accredited by the Computing Accreditation Commission of ABET, abet.org.
 Vanderbilt University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award bachelor's, master's, education specialist's, professional, and doctoral degrees and is a member of the Association of American Universities.
-Vanderbilt University is committed to principles of equal opportunity and affirmative action. © 2015 Vanderbilt University.
+In compliance with federal law, including the provisions of Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendment of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990, the ADA Amendments Act of 2008, Executive Order 11246, the Uniformed Services Employment and Reemployment Rights Act, as amended, and the Genetic Information Nondiscrimination Act of 2008, Vanderbilt University does not discriminate against individuals on the basis of their race, sex, religion, color, national or ethnic origin, age, disability, military service, or genetic information in its administration of educational policies, programs, or activities; admissions policies; scholarship and loan programs; athletic or other university-administered programs; or employment.
+In addition, the university does not discriminate against individuals on the basis of their sexual orientation, gender identity, or gender expression consistent with the university's nondiscrimination policy.
+Inquiries or complaints should be directed to the Equal Opportunity, Affirmative Action, and Disability Services Department, Baker Building, PMB 401809, 2301 Vanderbilt Place, Nashville, TN 37240-1809.
+Telephone (615) 322-4705 (V/ TDD); Fax (615) 343-4969.

+Vanderbilt, Vanderbilt University, V Oak Leaf Design, Star V Design, and Anchor Down are trademarks of The Vanderbilt University. © 2016 Vanderbilt University.
 All rights reserved.
-"Vanderbilt" and the Vanderbilt logo are registered trademarks and service marks of Vanderbilt University.
-Produced by Vanderbilt Creative Services and Vanderbilt Printing Services, 2015.
+Produced by Vanderbilt University Creative Services and Vanderbilt Printing Services, 2016.
 Printed on paper with 30% post-consumer recycled content, as part of the university's commitment to environmental stewardship and natural resource protection.
 This publication is recyclable.
 Please recycle it.